 - In a small skillet, heat the olive oil.
 Add the garlic, shallots and ½ teaspoon of salt.
 Cook over moderately low heat, stirring occasionally, until the garlic and shallots are golden, 5 minutes.
 Transfer to a medium bowl.

 - Roast the red pepper and Thai chile directly over a gas flame or under a preheated broiler, turning occasionally, until charred all over.
-Transfer to a plate, cover tightly with plastic wrap, and let cool, or throw them in a ziplock bag and shut both methods so the peels steam off.
+Transfer to a plate, cover tightly with plastic wrap, and let cool, or throw them in a ziplock bag and shut to steam.
+Both methods work well so the peels steam off.
 When cool, peel the bell pepper and chile and discard the stems and seeds; cut into ¼-inch dice and transfer to the bowl with the shallot mixture.
 Stir in the fish sauce, lime juice, honey, sriracha or sambal oelek, and sesame oil.
 Heat up the dressing so it’s very warm, but not quite hot.
 Season the dressing with salt.

 - Pour the warm dressing over the cooled potatoes (it’s important that one is hot and one cold, so the potatoes absorb most of the dressing) and lobster chunks.
 For more flavor, if desired; let sit at room temperature for about 30 minutes so the potatoes can absorb the dressing, tossing occasionally, or just serve right away.
 Top with chopped, toasted peanuts, mint (if using), cilantro, and serve warm.